lcamarda/nsxtlivefire/README.md

 # Ansible for NSX-T
 This is a fork of Ansible for NSX-T that I am using for a project.
-Please refer to the Ansible for NSX-T page if you are interested in automate thye deployment of NSX-T via Ansible.
+Please refer to the Ansible for NSX-T page if you are interested in automate the deployment of NSX-T via Ansible.

 # Overview
 This repository contains NSX-T Ansible Modules, which one can use with